the-overdriven/mw-enhanced/README.md

 ## Companions get lost occasionally
 Install [Easy Escort](https://www.nexusmods.com/morrowind/mods/45712)

+## There is no hotkey for Map
+After installing [Small Quality of Life Improvements - MWSE](https://www.nexusmods.com/morrowind/mods/53905) the hotkey is "M"

 ## There is no hotkey for torches
 After installing [Torch Hotkey](https://www.nexusmods.com/morrowind/mods/45747) the hotkey is "C"